Softnet-Free/softnet-ms/docs/single/setup-dev.md

 ## 2.2.
 Setting up a device

 To set up a Smart Home controller, we create a site.
-The controller will be presented on the site as a **service**.
+The controller will be represented on the site as a **service**.
 Clicking the "new site" button takes us to the "New Site" page:

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.2_1.png %})